 Perfect for couples or families with kids who want to spend a quiet weekend in Prague.
 If your main goal is sightseeing, learning about the historical side of the city, eating in pubs and drinking delicious Czech beer, this is where you should stay.

 - Golden Well Hotel (Luxury): a boutique hotel and probably the best place to stay in Prague if you are looking for a quiet hotel with great views on Prague Castle.
 They only have 17 rooms and 2 suites, and their main highlight is the restaurant Terasa U Zlate, with two terraces.
-Romantic spot to propose?
+Romantic spot to propose for a couple traveling together?
 Definitely yes!
 Have a look at their latest offers here.

 - Vintage Design Hotel Sax (Affordable luxury): This quirky design hotel is a lot of fun and is one of the most instagrammable in Prague.
 Decor is inspired to the 50s and 70s so it’s very colorful and creative.
 Within walking distance to the main highlights in Mala Strana.
 Check availability and rates.